denzel-farmer/PLT-Crusty/docs/type-checking.md

     - struct variable declarations implicitly include a linear annotation
     - constant variables cannot be linear

-- Linear variables must be assigned once in the scope in which they are defined
+- Linear variables must be assigned once in the scope in which they are defined, until they are consumed

-- A linear value must always be consumed exactly once in the scope in which it was defined
+- A linear value must always be consumed exactly once in the scope in which it was defined after it is assigned
     - Function calls which return linear values must assigned to linear variables

 - Consuming a linear variable means: